• Overview

 Product version Plug-in compatible version

-HCL DevOps Velocity 2.0.0 or later HCL DevOps Plan server 1.0.14 or later
+HCL DevOps Velocity 2.0.0 or later DevOps Plan server 1.0.14 or later

 Prerequisites